karinatber/PopularMoviesProj/README.txt

-It is necessary to define on gradle.properties the API_KEY to use the app.
+It is necessary to define on gradle.properties the API_KEY from https://www.themoviedb.org/ api to use the app.